 Mix all the ingredients to make a marinade sauce.
-Dip each food on the sauce and let it soak for a minute before you place it on the grilling pot.
+Dip each food item in the sauce and let it soak for a minute before you place it on the grilling pot.

-If you are not a fan of mirin, feel free to skip the sauce for your Hibachi grill dining.
+If you aren’t a fan of mirin, feel free to skip the sauce for your hibachi grill dining experience.

-People enjoy their Hibachi meal with a bowl of warm rice and various Japanese condiments, such as wasabi or miso soup.
+People enjoy their hibachi meals with a bowl of warm rice and various Japanese condiments, such as wasabi or miso soup.

-Sometimes, people would drink sake along with the meal.
-It warms their stomach.
+Sometimes, people drink sake along with the meal, as it warms their stomachs.
 The rice wine also works to lighten up the mood.

-The culture of the Hibachi has grown much from its roots, especially after it landed on America.
-However, the authentic flavor and experience stay wonderful.
+The culture of the hibachi has grown much from its roots, especially after it landed in America.
+However, the authentic flavor and experience have stayed wonderful.

-People are loving it.
-If you have the chance to try out a Hibachi grill buffet, you really should sometime.
+People are loving it, and you should too.
+If you have the chance to try out a hibachi grill buffet, you really should sometime!